-Liquid smoke is a water-soluble product that imparts a smoky flavor to food, mimicking the taste of traditional wood smoking without the need for an actual smoker.
+Liquid smoke is a water-soluble product that imparts a smoky flavour to food, mimicking the taste of traditional wood smoking without the need for an actual smoker.
 It is made by condensing the smoke from burning wood and capturing the flavor compounds in a liquid form.
 Liquid smoke has become a popular ingredient in both home kitchens and the food industry due to its convenience and versatility.

 Production of Liquid Smoke